andrewd440/Atlas-ECS/README.md

 - Entities are maintained within the `Atlas::EntityManager`
 - When Entities are destroyed, their ID is placed into a pool to be reused
-- An `Atlas::Entity` holds two bitsets: `Atlas::Component` bits and `Atlas::System` bits
+- An `Atlas::Entity` holds two bitsets: one for represents Components and one for Systems
-- The `Atlas::Component` bits represent the types of `Atlas::Component`s the entity has
+- The Component bits represent the types of `Atlas::Component`s the entity owns
-- The `Atlas::System` bits represent the `Atlas::System`s that the entity is included in
+- The System bits represent the `Atlas::System`s that the entity is being processed by

 ## Components
- Atlas was designed for users to separate logic and data.
+ Atlas was designed for users to keep logic and data separate.
 Data is placed into components.
  All components inherit from `Atlas::Component`.

 ###Creating a Component